MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-service-principal.md

 To sign in with a service principal, you need:

 * The URL or name associated with the service principal
-* The service principal password, or the X509 certificate used to create the service principal in PEM format
+* The X509 certificate used to create the service principal in PEM format
 * The tenant associated with the service principal, as either an `.onmicrosoft.com` domain or Azure object ID

 Note two important facts when working with service principals and the Azure CLI: